cdapio/cdap/cdap-docs/user-guide/source/tutorials/campaign.rst

 You will see a new column, ``state_abbreviation``, appear.

-Directives entered into the command prompt at the bottom of the screen are applied in the same way as directives applied through each columns' drop-down menu.
+Directives entered into the command prompt at the bottom of the screen are applied in the same way as directives applied through each column's drop-down menu.
 In fact, when you select a filter, for example, from a drop down menu, Data Preparation automatically generates and applies the equivalent directive.
 You can see this by selecting ``Directives`` in the right-hand sidebar.
 Clicking "x" next to a directive removes the corresponding transformation.

 Since you no longer need the full state name, you can delete this column.
 Select the caret to the left of ``state``, and choose the ``Delete Column`` option.
 Further, you can rename ``state_abbreviation``.
 Double-click the column name, and the text will become editable.
 Replace it with "State."